Spain's "Big City". Madrid is perhaps best described as being the New York City of Spain; Spaniard...

-The Faro de Moncloa is a 100 metre high transmission tower with an observation deck at the Plaza ...
+The Faro de Moncloa is a 100-metre (330 ft)-high transmission tower with an observation deck at t...

 On Madrid's main square time moves somewhat slower than elsewhere in the city.
 Visitors sit on th...

 Chicken and sidra - Asturian cuisine in Madrid.
 A real classic, although there is (almost) nothing...